material-admin/doc-material-components/button-examples/iOS/ios-button-example.md

 <img src="assets/iOS-toggle-icon.png" alt="iOS toggle example showing 4 images in an array with a favorite icon in the upper-right corner of each image.">

-It uses the class `ToggleButtonCell` &mdash;which extends the `MDCCardCollectionCell`&mdash; to display the image and the icon, and provide gesture recognition for each cell of the array.
+It uses the class `ToggleButtonCell` &ndash;which extends the `MDCCardCollectionCell`&ndash; to display the image and the icon, and provide gesture recognition for each cell of the array.

 ```swift
 import MaterialComponents.MaterialCards_Theming